Fill out elder or dependent adult abuse restraining order forms

 • If you want protection right away (if so, on form EA-100, check item 16)

-Start with the most recent incident first, even if it is not the worst incident.
-Write down the facts of what happened.
-The judge needs facts to make a decision.
-For example, if the person has been abusive, tell the judge what the person did to the elderly or dependent adult, like how many times they contacted the elderly/dependent adult, how often they contacted them, and what they said each time they contacted them.
-If you have proof (like an email or a text message), you can include it with your request.
+• For example, if the person has been abusive, tell the judge what the person did to the elderly or dependent adult, like how many times they contacted the elderly/dependent adult, how often they contacted them, and what they said each time they contacted them.

-What if I don't have exact dates?
+What if you don't have exact dates?

 On form EA-100, item 13, you can ask the judge to order the other person to move out of the home (residence) where the elderly or dependent adult lives.
 For the judge to grant a move-out order, you must show: